nutanixworkshops/EraWithMSSQL_Bootcamp-Japanese/deploy_mssql/deploy_mssql.rst

 #.
 Shutdown this VM

 .. note::
    Shutdown of this VM is important - this will not be required any further in this lab.
-The purpose of building this VM was to demonstrate how hard it is deploy and apply best practices to a MS SQL VM
+The purpose of building this VM was to demonstrate how hard it is deploy and apply best practices to a MS SQL VM.
+   We can use this VM in performance testing using HammerDB tool

 Clone Source MSSQL VM
 +++++++++++++++++++++